 Employment, industry and infrastructure

-Wodonga’s economy is diverse and resilient.
-From small niche businesses to multi-national companies, there are approximately 2,997 businesses that fuel the economy, which has a workforce of around 22,300 people.
+Wodonga has approximately 2,986 businesses that fuel the economy, which has a workforce of around 21,818 people.

-Manufacturing is the primary employment industry in Wodonga, followed by Health Care and Social Assistance, Retail Trade and Public Administration and Safety.
-In the five-year period 2014-2019, there was strong employment growth in Retail Trade, Manufacturing, Health Care and Social Assistance, Transport, Postal and Warehousing, Construction, Accommodation and Food Services, Education and Training and Professional, Scientific and Technical Services.
+Manufacturing is the primary employment industry in Wodonga, followed by Health Care and Social Assistance, Public Administration and Safety, Retail Trade and Construction.
+In the five-year period 2015-2020, there was strong employment growth in Manufacturing, Health Care and Social Assistance, Transport, Postal and Warehousing and Professional, Scientific and Technical Services.

-In terms of Gross Value Added activity, Manufacturing is the largest performing sector in Wodonga, generating $538 million in 2019.
-Health Care and Social Assistance, Public Administration and Safety and Construction are also key industry sectors.
+In terms of Gross Value Added activity, Manufacturing is the largest performing sector in Wodonga, generating $363 million in 2020.
+Health Care and Social Assistance, Public Administration and Safety and Education and Training are also key industry sectors.

 |Mars Petcare||Food manufacturing (pet food)|